Arun-ez/Arun-ez/README.md

 <h1 align="center"> Hi, I'm Arun Shaw </h1>

-<font size="2"> **An Aspiring Full Stack Web Developer from India, always willing to learn new technologies, explore new things, taking new challenges, currently looking forward to work on a company as a MERN Stack Developer** </font>
+<font size="2"> **An Aspiring self motivated Full Stack Web Developer expertise on MERN Stack, like to explore new technologies, taking new challenges, currently looking forward to work on a company as a MERN Stack Developer** </font>

 - Currently upscaling my knowledge on **React JS**